Truth and Reconciliation Statement

 Acknowledging Treaties

 In many instances, treaties were negotiated in bad faith by settlers.
-External pressures, such as the eradication of the bison/buffalo, forced some Indigenous Nations into negotiating treaties to maintain their survival—a situation that was deliberately constructed to weaken their communities to facilitate removing them from their ancestral territories and encourage their assimilation into European culture.
-Despite the reasonable expectations of Indigenous communities and their leaders when negotiating treaties, the Canadian government has consistently and purposefully failed to fulfill their treaty obligations.
+External pressures, such as the eradication of the bison/buffalo, forced some First Nations into negotiating The Numbered Treaties to maintain their survival—a situation that was deliberately constructed to weaken their communities to facilitate removing them from their ancestral territories and encouraging their assimilation into European culture.

 Acting in a Good Way Toward Reconciliation

 Reconciliation is a collective endeavour.
 It requires all of our participation and is not the sole responsibility of Indigenous Peoples who have experienced generations of colonial violence.
+At KnowledgeNow, we are committed to doing what we can as an eLearning company and as individuals to achieve the Truth and Reconciliation Calls to Action.

 We have a responsibility to support our Indigenous neighbours, friends, clients, partners, colleagues, students, and all our other relatives without making them carry the burden of repairing relationships broken by settler colonialism.